 Telehealth Grants Help Area Practices Increase Access to High-Risk Patients During Pandemic

-Greensboro AHEC selected projects for the practice mini-grants funded by a gift from the N.C.
+Greensboro AHEC selected projects for the practice mini-grants funded by a gift from N.C.
 State Employees Credit Union.

 The Free Clinic of Rockingham County purchased new tablets, a Wi-Fi router, and upgraded internet service to provide “parking lot” appointments for patients without access to technology for standard virtual visits.